♦ Workplace Health and Safety

 In 2012 IPL adopted a five-year Global HSE Strategy to achieve world-class safety performance and an all worker TRIFR of <1 by 2016.
-This was achieved in 2014 and was 0.76 in 2016.
+In 2017 IPL achieved a TRIFR of 0.90, a 35 percent decline from 2012.

 Our employees, with all the skills, knowledge and expertise they bring and their capacity to see and manage risks, are a critical factor in achieving Zero Harm.
 We are working to further develop a culture of passionate leadership, effective procedures, well maintained plants and equipment, and, most of all, engagement from our people.